stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 each of the available PSyData transformations.
 They all include ``Makefile.inc`` which defines all of the rules.
-The PSyData-specific makefiles just supply different settings for compiling and linking with the PSyData libraries, and they contain the rule to run PSyclone on the file ``time_evolution_alg_mod.x90``.
+The PSyData-specific makefiles just supply different settings for compiling and linking with the PSyData libraries, and they contain a special rule to run PSyclone on the file ``time_evolution_alg_mod.x90``.

 For this part of the exercise add the ``-s`` flag to the ``psyclone`` invocation in ``Makefile.extract`` and provide the path to your script so that PSyclone will invoke it.
-It must start with ``./``, otherwise Python will not find our file (unless you modify ``PYTHONPATH``).
+It must start with ``./``, otherwise Python will not find our file.

-You can then create your application using:
+Once this is done, you can then create your application using:

     make -f Makefile.extract